AbcamPLC/puppet-teamcityagents-windows/README.md

-puppet-teacmcity
+puppet-teamcity
 =====================

 This module installs a teamcity agent by copying the zip file installer contents to the local directory and creates a windows service.
-The teamcity agent does not appear in add remove programs
+The teamcity agent does not appear in add/remove programs

-The zip file installer requires that java be installed, the java module is called/included
+The zip file installer requires that java be installed; the module will install java from a file share

 Usage
 ============

-Add the following to site.pp
+1. Add the following to site.pp

    $posh_cmd = "C:\\Windows\\SysNative\\WindowsPowerShell\\v1.0\\powershell.exe -executionpolicy  remotesigned"
    $agenthome ="d:\\buildagent"
    $javahome ="d:\\buildagent\\jre"

       if $osfamily == 'windows' {
          File { source_permissions => ignore }